ishehadeh/smp/report/progress.typ

 The compiler is organized into three stages:

 1. Parsing
-2. Typechecking
+2. Type checking
 3. Code generation

 Unlike many compilers Howlite does not have an intermediate representation.
-We chose to omit this pass because Howlite is non-omptimizing and targets a single architecture, so it would have considerably slowed development for little benefit.
+We chose to omit this pass because Howlite is non-optimizing and targets a single architecture, so it would have considerably slowed development for little benefit.

 The compiler is written in Rust.
-We chose Rust because the author had the most expierence with this language.
+We chose Rust because the author had the most experience with this language.
 Rust also has a number of other programming languages written in it, which we used as a reference.
 Specifically, we looked at _Gluon_@ref_gluon, _Gleam_@ref_gleam, and _RustPython_@ref_rspy.
 We also read through sections of the _Tiny C Compiler_@ref_tcc, because it compiles directly to assembler.
 The _Rust_@ref_rustc and _Swift_@ref_swiftc compilers were referenced for their abstract syntax tree representations.

 == Parsing
 The lexer is generated by the Rust library _logos_@lib_logos, and the parser by _lalrpop_@lib_lalrpop. _lalrpop_ is an LR(1) parser generator for Rust.
 We did not write a custom recursive descent parser to speed development.

-We chose lalrpop because it is well supported, and has a few complex grammars we can use as reference (_Gluon_@ref_gluon, _Gleam_@ref_gleam, and _RustPython_@ref_rspy).
+We chose _lalrpop_ because it is well-supported and has a few complex grammars we can use as reference (_Gluon_@ref_gluon, _Gleam_@ref_gleam, and _RustPython_@ref_rspy).
 By using a generated parser we trade faster development for worse error handling and a lower performance ceiling.
 But since precise, well formatted errors, and quick compile times are not stated goals of the project, the ability to rapidly prototype the grammar was well-worth the tradeoff.

 The generated parser directly emits an abstract syntax tree (AST).
 Errors are just another node in the AST.
 Keeping errors siloed in the AST has the advantage it forces each pass to explicitly handle them as they are encountered.
 So, a program may be compiled as much as possible, with each pass trying to work around the invalid nodes.
 Information typically kept in the parse tree is not encoded in the abstract syntax tree.
-Some languages keep individual tokens (e.g. _Rust_@ref_rustc), or "trivia" nodes (e.g. _Swift_@ref_swiftc), along side the abstract tree contents.
+Some languages keep individual tokens (e.g. _Rust_@ref_rustc), or "trivia" nodes (e.g. _Swift_@ref_swiftc), alongside the abstract tree contents.

 Howlite's AST is a parameterized type.
 Each node in the AST has a field containing arbitrary data.
 We'll discuss this more in the next section, but initially this field has the unit type.
 In further iterations of the